 Tip #5: Keep Everything in One Place

-Keep your flight details, hotel information, schedule, research, maps, and any prepurchased tickets together.
+Keep your flight details, hotel information, schedule, research, maps, and any pre-purchased tickets together.
 Also keep any notes or brochures you may have.
 Don’t forget to keep any confirmation numbers and contact information in your binder or planner.

 Tip #6: Pick a Convenient Place to Stay

 Start with activities and restaurants and then pick your hotel.
 This will allow you to pick a place to stay that is conveniently located to the things you will be doing on your trip.
 It will also save you time traveling to and from the hotel each day.

-Tip #7: Prepurchase Whenever Possible
+Tip #7: Purchase in Advance Whenever Possible

 By buying your tickets online and printing them at home, you can avoid the lines and get right to the fun.
 This can also save you some disappointment in the event that a certain event or activity sells out on your day of choice.

 Tip #8: Consider the Value of Your Time & Money

 At certain times, you may want to spend a little more money in order to save yourself a chunk of time.
 This could be by paying a higher price to park closer to your event or spending a bit more on a hotel in order to be closer to the things you will be doing.

 Sometimes, my husband and I will choose a crazy early or red-eye flight in order to save money.
-However, we pay for that in lack of sleep, which usually leads us to take time out of our trip to catch up.
+However, we pay for that in lack of sleep, which usually leads us to taking time out of our trip to catch up.

 Tip #9: Be Prepared for the Weather

 If there is a chance of rain during your vacation, pack rain gear.
 If it will be chilly, throw in some sweatshirts and pants.
 On the other hand, if the weather man is calling for a heat wave in November, pack your shorts and flip flops.

-For more tips to improve your trips, see how to have an amazing vacation on any budget, how to travel when you can’t afford it, tips for stress-free travel with your spouse, things to do before leaving on vacation, how to plan an epic family vacation, and what to do when things go wrong.
-Happy travels!
+For more tips to improve your trips, see how to have an amazing vacation on any budget, how to travel when you can’t afford it, tips for stress-free travel with your spouse, things to do before leaving on vacation, how to plan an epic family vacation, how to prevent bad weather from ruining your trip, and what to do when things go wrong.